semente/python-baseconv/README.rst

 Django
 ------

-The Django Project includes a version of this module on ``django.utils.baseconv`` package.
+The Django Project includes a version of this module on ``django.utils.baseconv``.